2024 Q1 – Was that it for the Spring Season?

 What does the future hold?
 My theories & predictions are below…

 Rents slid down quite a bit at the end of 2023 to end the year down.
 While a dip is normal to end the year, it’s also seasonally normal for rents to go up in Q1 and Q2.
 Thus far, we have gone up about 1% in Q1.
 Since the sales market has recently slowed in the last 30 days, that is likely to put more buyers into the renting pool and raising demand.
 Thus, I am expecting rental rates to keep going up for the next 3-6 months.
 While home loan rates remain high and the economy strong, rental values will hold or go up.
-As such, I predict we will end the year up 1-3% gaining much of what we lost in 2023.
+As such, I predict we will end the year up 1-3% gaining back much of what we lost in 2023.

 What’s Going on with the Realtor Commissions Lawsuit / Settlement?